Love Connection

-Love Connection is an American television dating game show in which singles attempt to connect with a compatible partner.
-Originally hosted by Chuck Woolery, the show debuted in syndication on September 19, 1983, and ended on July 1, 1994, after 2,120 shows.
+Love Connection is an American television dating game show.
+Contestants selected one of three potential dates from a series of videotaped profiles, with a studio audience voting on which of the three partners they found most suitable.
+Originally hosted by Chuck Woolery, the show debuted in syndication on September 19, 1983 (coincidentally, the nighttime syndicated version of Woolery's former show, Wheel of Fortune, premiered that same day), and ended on July 1, 1994, after 2,120 shows.
 Reruns continued to air until September 8, 1995.
 The series was relaunched for one season in 1998 under the same title with Pat Bullard as host.
 In 2017, the series returned on Fox with Andy Cohen hosting.
 This second revival ran for two seasons.

 Love Connection was produced by Eric Lieber Productions in association with and distributed by Telepictures (1983–1986), Lorimar-Telepictures (1986–1989), Lorimar Television (1989–1990), and Warner Bros.
 Television (1989–1994).